II. Policy for the Provision of Accommodations and Support Services to Students with Disabilities

 All OSD student records, including student medical records shall be considered “education records” protected by the Family Educational Rights and Privacy Act of 1974 (FERPA) and its regulations.
 Although certain medical records are exempt from FERPA’s definition of “education records,” that exemption does not apply to students with disabilities.
 In accordance with FERPA regulations, confidential records will be protected with the purpose of providing appropriate academic accommodation or adaptation of curricula.
 All records shall be secured in a locked filing cabinet.

 OSD will not release any information regarding an individual’s diagnosis documentation, or participation in OSD without the student’s written consent or under compulsion of legal process.
 Information will be released only on a “need to know” basis, except where otherwise required by law.
 Furthermore, to safeguard the confidentiality of individuals with psychiatric disabilities, evaluators may withhold or redact any portion of the documentation that is not directly relevant to criteria for establishing rationale for requested appropriate accommodations.
 Information about the student may be released with the student’s informed written consent in accordance with FERPA or other applicable legislation.

 Disclosure of confidential medical information may be permitted for the purposes of emergency evacuations or as requested by the Department of Public Safety.
-In matters pertaining to the resolution of a discrimination complaint filed with the Office of Equity and Diversity, OSD may be required to provide information specific to the disability related needs of the student.
+In matters pertaining to the resolution of a discrimination complaint filed with the Office for Diversity and Inclusion, OSD may be required to provide information specific to the disability related needs of the student.
 Additionally, information related to law enforcement and University regulation may be disclosed as warranted by University Police and/or the Office of Judicial Affairs.

 K. Academic Program Adjustment